conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 Using pip in an environment
 ===========================

-To use pip in your environment:
+To use pip in your environment, in your Terminal window or an Anaconda Prompt, run:

 .. code-block:: bash